Mark-to-market/Mark-to-market.github.io/collections/_services/2018-05-18-quantitative-analysis.md

 title: Quantitative Analysis
 icon: chart-line
 ---
-Models are all wrong, but some of them are useful.
+Essentially, all models are wrong but some are useful.
 This happens when quantity meets quality and vice versa.